losrobbos/api-connect-guide/README.md

 #### POST request

-Send and store a NEW message in the API
+In order to send and store an NEW item at the API, we must perform a POST request using fetch:

 ```